joaowenzel/grain_tracking/README.md

 - B_AllposXY: 25, 50 and 100.
 - N_AllposXY: 25, 35.5823, 50 and 100.

-If another mesh size is required, you must implement it in the "spiral" function.
+If another mesh size is required, you must implement it in the function `spiral`.
 If you have problems with this, let me know so I can help you.

 ## Step 3